-If you’ve heard of Trevor Baylis, then you may know him as the founder of Trevor Baylis Brands, the OBE award winner, and the inventor of wind-up radio.
+If you’ve heard of Trevor Baylis story, then you may know him as the founder of Trevor Baylis Brands, the OBE award winner, and the inventor of wind-up radio.

-By the time he died (in 2018), Baylis was penniless and struggling to earn recognition for his hard work.
-Like many pioneers, Trevor Baylis was woefully under appreciated during his lifetime.
+By the time he died (in March 2018), Baylis was penniless and struggling to earn recognition for his hard work.
+Like many pioneers, Trevor Baylis was woefully underappreciated during his lifetime.

 Baylis was born in 1937 in London and got his education at a Middlesex primary school.
 He went on to study engineering at a technical college during the day while working at a soil mechanics laboratory in the evenings.

 In fact, throughout his life, Baylis held a wide variety of jobs and pursued a multitude of interests.
 In his early days, Baylis was an avid swimmer and swam for the Great Britain team.
-Although he failed to make it into the 1956 Summer Olympics by a tiny margin.
+However, he failed to make it into the 1956 Olympics by a tiny margin.

-In interviews, Baylis explained how he learned to swim in a canal during the war, eventually joining a swimming club in Middlesex.
+In interviews, Baylis explained how he learned to swim in a canal during the war, eventually joining a swimming pool company in Middlesex.

-After he completed his national service as a physical training instructor for the army, he left the armed forces in 1961 and took on a job as a salesman at a company called Purely Pools.
+After he completed his national service as a physical training instructor for the army, he left the armed forces in 1961.
+He then took on a job as a salesman at a company called Purely Pools.

 This encouraged Baylis to begin working on a range of inventions which he called “Orange Aids,” designed to give independence back to those with injuries.